KirienzoEth/wwweebs-migration/README.md

 # WorldWideWeebs

-Sample NFT contract to migrate CryptoWeebs and CryptoGFs NFTs from the Open shared storefront contract to their own contract.
+Sample NFT contract to migrate CryptoWeebs and CryptoGFs NFTs from the OpenSea shared storefront contract to their own contract.